tyrinlewis123/circularity/README.md

 ## Lesson Steps

-All of our coding will happen in the and write your code in the `<script id="motion-poem">` tag located at the bottom of the `index.html` file.
+To run the program open the file `index.html` and press "Run".
+All of our coding will happen in the `js/init.js` file.

-So, open the file at:

-    index.html

 ***